jidongbsu/cs452-cthreads-library/README.md

 The test-and-set example (figure 28.3) described in this chapter is directly related to this assignment and you should use it.

 - [Semaphores](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-sema.pdf).
-This chapter explains what semaphores are, how we can can use semaphores in concurrent programs, and how semaphores can be implemented.
+This chapter explains what semaphores are, how we can use semaphores in concurrent programs, and how semaphores can be implemented.

 - [CPU Scheduling](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched.pdf).
 This chapter has more explanation about the round robin scheduling policy, as well as the concept of time slicing.